AquaRanked is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Outdoor Keeping

-Aquascape Patio Pond 32-Inch
+Aquascape Patio Pond 32-Inch Round

-- ✓ Built-in shelf for marginal plants
+- ✓ Built-in plant shelf and plumbing ports for optional fountain

-- ✗ Pump and accessories sold separately
+- ✗ Pump and plants sold separately

 - November–February: Indoor housing required